farukozgu/react-todo-app-final/README.md

-# 📋 Advanced React To-Do Application (Final)
+# 📋 Fundamental React To-Do Application

-This is a modern, fully-featured To-Do application built to practice essential and advanced React concepts.
-The core focus is on professional state management and clean architecture.
+This project is a clean and functional To-Do list application built during the initial phase of a structured React learning plan.
+The primary goal was to solidify core React fundamentals, component architecture, and advanced UI practices.

 ---

 ## ✨ Live Demo

-Check out the live version:
+Check out the live working version of the application:

 [![Live Demo](https://img.shields.io/badge/LIVE_DEMO-Vercel-000000?style=for-the-badge&logo=vercel)](https://example.com/live-todo)